Marie Leszczyńska: Negotiations for marriage to the King

-Marie Leszczyńska was on a list of 99 European princesses considered eligible to marry the young King.
-Marie was not the first choice on the list.
+Maria Leszczyńska was on a list of 99 European princesses considered eligible to marry the young King.
+Maria was not the first choice on the list.
 She had been placed there initially because she was a Catholic princess and therefore fulfilled the minimum criteria, but was removed early on when the list was reduced from 99 to 17 for being too poor.

 However, the candidates preferred to her were all eventually discarded from the list for a number of different reasons.
 Among the serious candidates were Landgravine Caroline of Hesse-Rotenburg; removed "on account of her bad temper"; Elizabeth of Russia; removed because of her mother's commoner background; Barbara of Portugal; removed because of the bad health of her family; Princess Charlotte Amalie of Denmark; removed because it could cause conflict with France's ally Sweden; Elisabeth Therese of Lorraine; removed because the House of Lorraine was too closely related to the Habsburgs; and Enrichetta d'Este; removed because of the disorderly situation within her family.

 When the list of 17 was further reduced to four, the preferred choices still presented numerous problems.
 Anne and Amelia of Great Britain, who were considered with the understanding that they would convert to the Catholic faith upon marriage, were favored by the Duke of Bourbon and Madame de Prie because they were supported by their political financiers, the firm of Paris Brothers.
 Cardinal Fleury easily prevented the British match because of religious reasons.
 The other two women on the list were the sisters of the Duke of Bourbon, Henriette-Louise and Élisabeth-Alexandrine, whom the King refused to marry because of the disapproval of Cardinal Fleury.
 Cardinal Fleury favored a match with Princess Charlotte of Hesse-Rheinfels-Rotenburg, which was supported by the maternal grandfather of Louis XV, the King of Sardinia through his spy Maria Vittoria of Savoy, Princess of Carignan.